cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-manager.md

 ---
 A Cloudify Manager is a compute host that runs the Cloudify Management service.
 For version 4.3 and higher, you can install a single RPM file that installs Cloudify Manager with all of its dependencies.
 The Cloudify Manager RPM file is self-contained and does not require an internet connection during installation.

- To get started with Cloudify in Amazon AWS or OpenStack, you can also use a [Cloudify Manager image]({{< relref "installation/manager-image.md" >}}).
+ To get started with Cloudify in Amazon AWS or OpenStack, you can also use a [Cloudify Manager image]({{< relref "install_maintain/installation/manager-image.md" >}}).

-{{% gsNote title="Prerequisites" %}}
+{{% note title="Prerequisites" %}}

-Make sure that your environment meets the [prerequisites]({{< relref "installation/prerequisites.md" >}}) before you install Cloudify Manager.
+Make sure that your environment meets the [prerequisites]({{< relref "install_maintain/installation/prerequisites.md" >}}) before you install Cloudify Manager.

-{{% /gsNote %}}
+{{% /note %}}

 The installation process installs all of the components that Cloudify depends on.
 You can run the install command again after the initial installation to reinstall and reconfigure the components.
-The [configure command]({{< relref "installation/installing-manager.md#changing-the-manager-settings" >}}) lets you reconfigure the components without reinstallation.
-When you install or configure the Cloudify Manager, you can specify the private IP address, public IP address and administrator password as command options, or specify these and other configuration settings in the [config.yaml file]({{< relref "installation/installing-manager.md#additional-cloudify-manager-settings" >}}).
+The [configure command]({{< relref "install_maintain/installation/installing-manager.md#changing-the-manager-settings" >}}) lets you reconfigure the components without reinstallation.
+When you install or configure the Cloudify Manager, you can specify the private IP address, public IP address and administrator password as command options, or specify these and other configuration settings in the [config.yaml file]({{< relref "install_maintain/installation/installing-manager.md#additional-cloudify-manager-settings" >}}).

-You can install the [Cloudify CLI]({{< relref "installation/installing-cli.md" >}}) on a separate host to manage your Cloudify Manager remotely.
+You can install the [Cloudify CLI]({{< relref "install_maintain/installation/installing-cli.md" >}}) on a separate host to manage your Cloudify Manager remotely.

 ## Installing Cloudify Manager